Chart Color Schemes

 Tecoma has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can significantly affect an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 0 projects that could potentially impact this area.
+No changes can influence a region's performance more than modifications to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that could potentially impact this area.
 Notable projects include Angliss Hospital Expansion, Dandenong Ranges Environmental Protection Program, South East Melbourne Recycled Water Supply Infrastructure Upgrades, and Yarra Ranges Council Drainage Infrastructure Program, with the following list providing details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.